List of Deltora Quest characters: Fallow

 A Grade 3 Ol who appears to act as a personal advisor to the Shadow Lord, Fallow assumed the form of Prandine due to the Shadow Lord apparently favoring that particular form.
 He interrogates Lief's father, asking about the boy (Lief), the man (Barda) and the wild girl with a black bird (Jasmine and Kree) and questioning if the boy in the group is his son who is undoing the Shadow Lord's grip on the land of Deltora.
 He also mistakenly thought that the man that was traveling with him (Barda) is none other than King Endon himself.
 Fallow also seems to have an addiction to Lumin, a reward the Shadow Lord granted him, however the Shadow Lord threatens to take it away if Fallow does not buckle down in finding the heir of Deltora as well as the traitors.
 Fallow was the one who posted the punishment for Lief's allies (although it is normally a Grey Guard who does this but since it was a special situation, Fallow was granted the honor) but was driven back by Lief using the Belt of Deltora.
-He was killed by having a cone of white flaming liquid fall dousing him in the burning substance but not before murdering King Endon.
+He was killed by having a cone of white, flaming liquid fall on him, dousing him in the burning substance, but not before murdering King Endon.